 The Erik Thun Group has for decades worked at pushing the limits for how economic and fuel efficient ships can be designed.
 Even before words such as environmental care and or sustainability were being used.

 Erik Thun AB has now published its sustainability report for 2017.
 The purpose of a sustainability report is to put background to the figures in the annual report and show how the company work with sustainability in different areas.
 Shipping is a controlled industry and restricted in many ways by global policies and for us sustainability work is nothing new, it has constantly been an important part in how we work and do business.
 Read our report (in Swedish) by clicking on the picture.
+Read our report in English here.

 The Next Generation Eco-Ships